Coarsening Bias from Variable Discretization in Causal Functionals: Discussion

 \section{Discussion}

 We study the bias induced by discretizing a continuous mediator in causal functionals.
-Even under correct identification and consistent nuisance estimation, naive discretization alters the target parameter and introduces a first-order approximation error that scales with the bin width.
-Evaluating the outcome regression at within-bin means under the appropriate treatment-reference distribution removes this leading term and reduces the error to second order under standard smoothness conditions.
-A key distinction is between functional approximation error and statistical estimation error.
-Influence-function–based estimators address the latter but do not correct discretization bias when the estimand itself has been modified.
+Even under correct identification and consistent nuisance estimation, naive discretization alters the target parameter and introduces a first-order coarsening error that scales with the bin width.
+Evaluating the outcome regression at within-bin means under the appropriate treatment-reference distribution removes this leading error term and reduces the approximation error to second order under standard smoothness conditions.
+A key distinction is between functional approximation (coarsening) error and statistical estimation error.
+Influence-function–based estimators address the latter but do not correct the bias induced by discretization when the estimand itself has been modified.
 Correcting the functional is therefore essential; once this is done, standard semiparametric tools can be applied to control estimation error and conduct valid inference.
-From a practical perspective, discretization is frequently used to simplify computation or avoid direct conditional density estimation.
-Our results show that the resulting approximation error can be formally characterized and reduced through a simple within-bin correction that preserves computational tractability.
-Although we focus on mediation and front-door functionals, the underlying argument applies more broadly to causal parameters that integrate a regression surface against a conditional distribution, provided suitable smoothness conditions hold.
+In practice, discretization is often used to simplify computation or avoid direct conditional density estimation.
+We show that the resulting coarsening error can be formally characterized and substantially reduced through a simple within-bin correction that preserves computational tractability.
+Although we focus on mediation and front-door functionals, the same ideas extend to causal parameters involving integration of a regression surface against a conditional distribution under suitable smoothness conditions.